dashpay/docs/docs/user/network/dashmate/index.rst

    Enter operator information

-.. note:: The following step only applies to HPMNs.
-Regular masternodes do not require a Platform node key since they do not host Platform services.
+.. note:: The following step only applies to Evolution masternodes.
+Regular masternodes
+          do not require a Platform node key since they do not host Platform services.

 Enter a Platform node key.
 You can enter one :hoverxref:`you have created
 <hpmn-generate-platform-node-id>` or received from a hosting provider.